Ground Number: 290

 NPL D1 North

-Anyway, at least I had football to take my mind off of things.
-And today would be 2 games in one day.
+Today would be 2 games in one day.
 First up was Mossley, a ground I had wanted to visit for ages, after going there randomly on a Sunday on the way back from a weekend away.
-They were really friendly and showed me round the boardroom and some of the trophies that they had won down the years.
+They were really friendly and showed me around the boardroom and some of the trophies that they had won down the years.
 It was also a classic old ground with some nice scenery all around, so I was really looking forward to it.

 Today's opponents were Curzon Ashton, who I had seen around a year and a half ago at their own ground were flying after a perfect start to the season.
 They had won 3 out of 3.
-They were another really friendly club, and it was a great night out.
+They were another really friendly club, and it was a great night out when I'd visited the previous season.
 I had also seen them play at New Mills last season and had met a few people from there, one of whom was their manager John Flanagan's son Aaron, who I chat to on Facebook and Twitter.
 Mossley meanwhile, were still looking for their first win of the season - they had drawn 2 and lost 1 of their opening 3 games.

 It had been a good first part to the day, and it was nice when a couple of Mossley fans came up and shook my hand and thanked me for coming all the way from Wycombe.
 I am glad I had come, the only disappointment was that the club shop was closed, as I bet there is a right treasure trove of books and programmes etc in there.